Larry Beavers

-Larry Beavers (born October 7, 1985) is an American football wide receiver and kick returner who currently plays for the Kansas City Goats in The Arena League.
+Larry Beavers (born October 7, 1985) is an American former professional football wide receiver and kick returner.

 Early life

 Beavers attended Annapolis High School where he played three sports: football, baseball and track.

 College career

 He attended Wesley College a Division III school located in Dover, Delaware.
 He currently holds the NCAA all-divisions record for kick return touchdowns with 10.
 He ended his college career with 2,366 receiving yards, becoming the second all-time in college history.

 Professional career

 Carolina Panthers

 After college, Beavers entered the National Football League (NFL) as an undrafted free agent for the Carolina Panthers on May 1, 2009.
 He was waived by the team at the end of preseason on September 5, 2009.

 New Orleans Saints

 On May 13, 2010, Beavers was signed by the New Orleans Saints.
 The activation of Robert Meachem from the physically unable to perform list resulted in Beavers being cut from the team.